benjaminoakes/www.benjaminoakes.com/_posts/2021-06-21-16-New-ML-Gems-for-Ruby.md

 Source: [16 New ML Gems for Ruby](https://ankane.org/new-ml-gems)

 Sometimes, I wonder if Andrew Kane is a real person or a team of people working under a pseudonym.
 He has _so many_ gems.

+Case in point, here are [15 More ML Gems for Ruby](https://ankane.org/more-ml-gems).